-1. Academically Challenging Curriculum to Enhance Learning (ACCEL)
+- Academically Challenging Curriculum to Enhance Learning (ACCEL) - a.

-- a.
 ACCEL options are educational options that provide academically challenging curriculum or accelerated instruction to eligible students (F.S.
 1002.3105(1)(a)). - b.
 Each high school will include at a minimum (F.S.
+1002.3105(1)(b)); - i.
+Whole-grade promotion;
-1002.3105(1)(b)): - 1) Whole-grade promotion; - 2) Midyear promotion; - 3) Subject-matter acceleration; - 4) Virtual instruction in higher-grade level subjects, and v.
-The Credit Acceleration Program (CAP). - Additional ACCEL options may include, but are not limited to (F.S.1002.3105(1)(b)):

-- 1) Enriched science, technology, engineering, and mathematics coursework; - Enrichment programs; - 3) Flexible grouping; - 4) Advanced academic courses; - 5) Combined classes; - 6) Self-paced instruction; - 7) Rigorous industry certifications that articulate to college credit and approved pursuant to F.S.
+- ii.
+Midyear promotion; - iii.
+Subject-matter acceleration; - iv. virtual instruction in higher-grade level subjects, and the Credit Acceleration Program (CAP). - c.
+Additional ACCEL options may include, but are not limited to F.S.
+1002.3105(1)(b)): - Enriched science, technology, engineering, and mathematics coursework; - ii.
+Enrichment programs; - iii.
+Flexible grouping; - iv.
+Advanced academic courses: - v.
+Combined classes; - vi.
+Self-paced instruction; - vii.
+Rigorous industry certifications that articulate to college credit and approved pursuant to F.S.
 1003.492 and F.S.
-1008.44; - 8) Curriculum compacting; - 9) Advanced-content instruction; and - 10) Telescoping curriculum. - d.
-Parents and students may contact the principal at the student's school for information related to student eligibility requirements for ACCEL options offered by the principal pursuant to F.S.
-1002.3105 and F.S.1008.25. - e.
+1008.44; - viii.
+Curriculum compacting; - ix.
+Advanced content instruction and, - x.
+Telescoping curriculum. - d.
+Parents and students may contact the principal at the student's school for information related to student eligibility requirements for a ACCEL options offered by the principal pursuant to F.S.
+1002.3105 and F.S.
+1008.25 - e.
 Eligible students and their parents may request student participation in ACCEL options, including those that would result in a student attending a different and/or next-level school, by contacting the current school's principal (F.S.
 1002.3105 and F.S.
-1008.25). - 2.
+1008.25) - 2.
 Gifted Education (F.S.
 1003.01 and F.S.
 1003.57) - a.
-Students may be evaluated for eligibility for gifted services via a teacher or parent referral. - b.
-For the written statement of policies and procedures for providing an appropriate program of specially designed instruction and eligibility requirements for gifted, please refer to Special Policies and Procedures (SP&P) (F.S.
+Students may be evaluated for eligibility for gifted services via a teacher or parent referral. - For the written statement of policies and procedures for providing an appropriate program of specially designed instruction and eligibility requirements for gifted, please refer to Special Policies and Procedures (SP&P) (F.S.
 1003.01 and F.S.
 1003.57; F.A.C.
-6A-6.03019 and F.A.C.
-6A-6.030191). - c.
-Each student identified as being eligible for gifted services in grades K- 12 is entitled to instruction that meets their enrichment and/or acceleration needs in all core content areas, social/emotional needs, and/or independent functioning needs as identified during the Educational Plan (EP) process. - d.
-All students identified as gifted must have a current EP. - 1) EPs must be redesigned at least every two years and/or at matriculation to the middle or high school. - The school must provide services to meet the student's special needs as described in the EP and communicate progress towards EP goals quarterly to parents. - 3) For more information, consult the Procedural Guide For Gifted Education. - 3.
-Dual Enrollment
+6A - 6.03019 and F.A.C.
+6A - 6.030191.) - c.
+Each student identified as being eligible for gifted services in grades K-12 is entitled to instruction that means their enrichment and/or acceleration needs in all core content areas, social/emotional needs, and/or

+- independent functioning needs as identified during the Educational Plan (EP) process. - d.
+All students identified as gifted must have a current EP. - EP's must be redesigned at least every two years and/or at matriculation to the middle or high school. - ii.
+The school must provide services to meet the student's special needs as described in the EP and communicate progress toward EP goals quarterly towards parents. - iii.
+For more information, consult the Procedural Guide for Gifted Education.